Tinara

 SourceForge.net

-This page was quickly thrown together over the course of a couple of evenings, in order to provide a basic summary of the Tinara project, since the only other easily accessible information was the description on the SourceForge.net project page - which is limited to 255 characters in length.
-If you have questions about Tinara which are not answered here, I'd encourage you to ask those questions on the message forums or e-mail list.
-Also, feel free to e-mail me directly.
-My e-mail address consists of my nickname in lower case ("benji") at the domain name of this web site ("@tinara.org").
+This page was originally thrown together over the course of a couple of evenings, in October of 2006.
+My intent was to provide a basic summary of the Tinara project, since the only other easily accessible information was the description on the SourceForge.net project page - which is limited to 255 characters in length.

 Contents